Rules and Regulations

 apply to all Chicago public school students participating in the

-Chicago Area fairs and the city science fair at the Museum of Science
+Chicago Area STEM Exhibitions and the citywide STEM Exhibition at the Museum of Science

 - Pupils in the

-fourth, fifth, and sixth grades are restricted in the science fair
+fourth, fifth, and sixth grades are restricted in the STEM Exhibition

 program to participation at the local and Chicago Area levels.
 Only